 Erected by Tennessee Historical Commission.
 (Marker Number 1D 32.)

 Marker series.
 This marker is included in the Tennessee Historical Commission marker series.

 Location.
 36° 10.667′ N, 84° 11′ W. Marker is in Briceville, Tennessee, in Anderson County.
 Marker is on Slatestone Road, on the left when traveling north.
+Marker is located in front of the Briceville Elementary School.
 Touch for map.
-Marker is located in front of the Briceville Elementary School.
 Marker is in this post office area: Briceville TN 37710, United States of America.
+Touch for directions.

 Also see . . .
 Coal Miner's War.
 (Submitted on March 26, 2017, by Tom Bosse of Jefferson City, Tennessee.)

 More.
 Search the internet for "The Coal Creek War".

 Credits.
 This page was last revised on March 27, 2017.
 This page originally submitted on March 26, 2017, by Tom Bosse of Jefferson City, Tennessee.
 This page has been viewed 399 times since then and 151 times this year.
 Photos: 1, 2, 3. submitted on March 26, 2017, by Tom Bosse of Jefferson City, Tennessee. • Bill Pfingsten was the editor who published this page.